netdata/netdata/docs/tutorials/longer-metrics-storage.md

 ## Using the database engine

-The new database engine, released in v1.15 and undergoing constant improvement, uses both RAM and disk space for long-term metrics storage.
-Unlike the round-robin database, the database engine allows you to store a much larger dataset than your system's available RAM.
+The database engine uses RAM to store recent metrics while also using a "spill to disk" feature that takes advantage of available disk space for long-term metrics storage.This feature of the database engine allows you to store a much larger dataset than your system's available RAM.

 The database engine will eventually become the default method of retaining metrics, but until then, you can switch to